 In New Amsterdam buildings were, at first, made of wood but in time houses of stone or brick were erected.
 Thatched roofs were banned in 1657 (because of the risk of fire).
 Dutch settlers built houses in the same style as those at home.

 Colonial Food and Drink

-In the 17th century it was not safe to drink water, it was too dirty.
-At first colonists were forced to use corn to make an alcoholic drink.
+In the 17th century it was usually unsafe to drink water, it was too dirty.
+At first, colonists were forced to use corn to make an alcoholic drink.
 Later beer and cider were common.
 For the wealthy wine and brandy were imported.
-For ordinary people rum became a popular drink in the late 17th century.
-In the 18th century tea became popular.
+For ordinary people, rum became a popular drink in the late 17th century.
+In the 18th century, tea became popular.

 In the early 17th century colonists relied mainly on corn for food.
 It was made into bread or mush or was eaten with beans in a meal called succotash.
-Later in the 17th century other grains like rye, wheat and barley were grown.
-Colonists also grew vegetable like onions, turnips, parsnips and carrots.
+Later in the 17th century, other grains like rye, wheat, and barley were grown.
+Colonists also grew vegetables like onions, turnips, parsnips, and carrots.
 If meat was available stew was a popular meal.

 In the 17th century few people used forks although they became common in the 18th century.
 In the 17th century it was common for two or more people to share a wooden plate called a trencher.

 The history of food